Treatment for Bruxism

 The procedure involves a few tiny injections into the muscles that cause the jaw to produce the grinding movement.
 The treatment will feel like few pin pricks on both sides of the jaw and temple.

-For grinding prevention repeat treatments tend to happen at around the 4 month mark.
+For grinding prevention repeat treatments tend to happen at around the four-month mark.

-Bruxism treatments do not require any anesthetic.
+Bruxism treatments do not require any anaesthetic.
 An extremely fine needle is used to inject tiny quantities to targeted muscles.
-If you prefer topical numbing cream can be applied and will need 20-30 min to kick in.
+If you prefer topical numbing cream can be applied and will need 20-30 minutes for it to kick in.

-You will be given a 30 min treatment slot.
+You will be given a 30-minute treatment slot.

 As the Botox® works on relaxing the bite it can cause the chewing action of the muscles of the back teeth to be less powerful.
-This can be an initial effect but recovers in a couple of weeks if it does happen.
-It is very rare for weakness of facial muscles to happen.
+This can be an initial effect, but recovers in a couple of weeks if it does happen.
+It is very rare for weakness of facial muscles to occur.

 I came to Saadia wanting bruxism Botox for my teeth grinding.
 She was very thorough with her consultation and taught me how the muscles in the face work.
 I feel confident every time I go and never feel rushed.
 I’m super happy with the results and would highly recommend seeing Saadia for a Consultation!Miss O'Brien

 However you feel and whatever you believe the consultation is a key stage for you to share what is going on and have an open yet confidential discussion with a professionalFind Out More